osohq/oso/docs/content/python/guides/roles/getting-started.md

 The `oso.Oso` class is the entrypoint to using Oso in our application.
 We usually will have a global instance that is created during application initialization and shared across requests.
-In a Flask application, you may attach this instance to the global flask object, or the current application if it needs to be accessed outside of the application initialization process.

 ### Loading our policy

-Oso uses the Polar language to define authorization policies.
+Oso uses the [Polar language](/reference/polar/polar-syntax) to define authorization policies.
 An authorization policy specifies what requests are allowed and what data a user can access.
 The policy is stored in a Polar file, along with your code.

 Load the policy with the `Oso.load_file` function.